HomeAIDon't Fear AI, Prepare for It

 • Backup and disaster recovery procedures

 Don’t sugarcoat the findings.
 If your servers wheeze under current workloads, they’ll collapse under AI processing demands.
-Better to face reality now than discover limitations during a vital AI deployment.
+Better to face reality now than discover the limits during an important AI deployment.

 Let me be blunt: your team probably isn’t AI-ready.
-That’s not a criticism—it’s simply the reality most organisations face.
-The skill gap in AI-related competencies is massive, and pretending otherwise sets you up for failure.
+That’s not a criticism.
+It’s simply the reality most organisations face.
+The skill gap in AI-related competencies is large, and pretending otherwise sets you up for failure.

-Conduct honest assessments of your team’s capabilities.
-Survey employees about their comfort level with data analysis, automation tools, and emerging technologies.
-You’ll likely find a mixed bag—some digital natives who adapt quickly and others who break into cold sweats at the mention of machine learning.
+Assess your team’s capabilities honestly.
+Survey employees about their comfort level with data analysis, automation tools, and new technologies.
+You’ll likely find a mixed bag: some digital natives who adapt quickly, and others who break into a cold sweat at the mention of machine learning.

-Based on my experience working with mid-sized companies, the most successful AI adoptions happen when organisations identify “AI champions” early.
+In my work with mid-sized companies, the most successful AI adoptions happen when organisations spot their “AI champions” early.
 These are employees who combine domain experience with technological curiosity.
-They become your internal evangelists and bridge builders between technical and non-technical teams.
+They become your internal evangelists and connect the technical and non-technical teams.

 Quick Tip: Create a skills matrix mapping current capabilities against future AI needs.
 This visual representation helps prioritise training investments and identify serious hiring needs.